Sarfeher/Chef-s-Recipe-Book/README.md

 - **POST /api/recipes**: Add a new recipe.
 - **PATCH /api/recipes/:id**: Update an existing recipe by ID.
 - **DELETE /api/recipes/:id**: Delete a recipe by ID.
 [Create React App](https://github.com/facebook/create-react-app)

----

-This description now includes Docker setup instructions, ensuring your project can be easily containerized and run consistently across different environments.